Exploring the flavor structure of leptons via diffusion models: Flavor structure of leptons via the conditional diffusion models

 Here, we consider the structure of neutrino masses as the normal ordering.
 The diffusion model can generate data based on the inverted ordering by adjusting $L$ to the experimental values for that scenario, but we only focus on the normal ordering in this paper for simplicity.
 We will hope to report on this analysis for future work.

 From the generated $G$, the label $L$ is recalculated, and the results can be compared to the experimental values.
 If the obtained result is within a certain error range as described later, the data $G$ reproducing the observables has been generated solely from the experimental results.
+In this study, the Yukawa matrices and Majorana masses in Eq.~\eqref{eq:generated_data} are generated by referencing experimental results at the electroweak scale.
+When necessary, these values at a high energy scale can be obtained by appropriately transforming the results obtained by the reverse process according to the renormalization group equations.
+Note that renormalization group effects may quantitatively influence mixing angles and CP phases, so the distribution presented in the next section should be interpreted with this limitation in mind.